insight-icon/insight-icon-iac-workshop/README.md

 - Export these keys
     - AWS_ACCESS_KEY_ID – Specifies an AWS access key associated with an IAM user or role.
     - AWS_SECRET_ACCESS_KEY – Specifies the secret key associated with the access key.
 This is essentially the "password" for the access key.
-    - If you are using keys with aws profile, export the profile - `export AWS_PROFILE=profile`
+    - If you are using keys with aws profile, export the profile - `export AWS_PROFILE=<profile>`
 - Ensure the IAM user provided has the AdministratorAccess role and no other policies are applied that explicitly deny

 ## Applying

+- To stand up the infrastructure run:
-- Run `cd <env> && chmod +x apply.sh && ./apply.sh`
+    - `cd <env> && ./tgrun.sh citizen apply`
-    - Might need to nudge it along by running terragrunt from within the directories or running apply twice
-    - Sometimes there are errors with the content delivery system and various API calls
+    - You can run this multiple times without breaking it
-- Run `chmod +x destroy.sh && ./destroy.sh` to destroy the resources
+- To destroy the infrastructure run:
+    - `cd <env> && ./tgrun.sh citizen destroy`

 ### Saving Config Values